Want 1 month free? Plus, any 2&6 month waits on extras waived

 - Little or no waiting lists

-Most health funds offer three levels of hospital cover:
+Most health funds offer different levels of hospital cover:

 - Basic cover (also known as Basic or Bronze).
-This plan covers treatment in a private or public hospital, but usually excludes cover for cardiac-related services, non-cosmetic plastic surgery, rehab, psychiatric services, palliative care and others.
+This plan covers treatment in a private or public hospital, but often excludes cover for cardiac-related services, non-cosmetic plastic surgery, rehab, psychiatric services, palliative care and others.

 - Medium cover (also known as Silver).
-This plan often covers much of what basic cover doesn’t, but usually excludes pregnancy and birth-related services, IVF, cataract procedures, joint replacements and dialysis.
+This plan often covers much of what basic cover doesn’t, but frequently excludes pregnancy and birth-related services, IVF, cataract procedures, joint replacements and dialysis.

 - Top cover (also known as Gold).
 This plan generally covers every service where Medicare pays a benefit.

 - Treatment as a private patient in a private hospital